 Difference Between Flat and Apartment (Flat vs Apartment)

-Living in high rises in the middle of a fast-paced city is enticing to most people.
+Living in high-rises in the middle of a fast-paced city is enticing to most homeowners.
 When it comes to living amidst an array of amenities crafted for all age groups, the unanimous choice is an apartment or a flat.
 Is there a difference between an apartment and a flat or do people just use it interchangeably?
 Read on to find out how these two terms came about and what they mean.

 What is a Flat?